threadpoolx/DissPair/README.md

 ##   Overview

 DissPair APK is a highly specialised, pure-Python Android application built using the **Kivy** framework.
-It is designed for security researchers and hardware auditors to map, test, and exploit Bluetooth Classic RFCOMM layer vulnerabilities — specifically **Resource Exhaustion (DoS)** conditions (CVE-2025-13328) and **unauthenticated port exposures** (CVE-2025-13834).
+It is designed for security researchers and hardware auditors to map, test, and exploit Bluetooth Classic and BLE vulnerabilities.

 Unlike standard Bluetooth tools, DissPair directly interfaces with the Android Baseband via **Java Native Interface (JNI) reflection**.
-It bypasses SDP (Service Discovery Protocol) to brutally sweep channels 1–30, identifying cloaked, unauthenticated, and vulnerable RFCOMM ports.

 ---